-Nucleus Network is a not-for-profit clinical research and education company and Australia's leading clinical research organisation specialising in the conduct of early phase clinical trials.
+Nucleus Network is a not-for-profit clinical research company and Australia's leading clinical research organisation specialising in the conduct of early phase clinical trials.

-Wholly-owned by Baker IDI Heart and Diabetes Institute, the organisation comprises the AMREP Centre for Clinical Studies (a 30-bed early phase clinical trial unit located on the Alfred Medical Research and Education Precinct), the Austin Centre for Clinical Studies (a 16-bed early phase clinical trial unit located at The Austin Hospital), Clinical Trials Consulting and Nucleus Network Education.
+Wholly-owned by Baker IDI Heart and Diabetes Institute, the organisation comprises the AMREP Centre for Clinical Studies (a 41-bed early phase clinical trial unit located on the Alfred Medical Research and Education Precinct), the Austin Centre for Clinical Studies (a 16-bed early phase clinical trial unit located at The Austin Hospital) and Clinical Trials Consulting.

 The organisation is structured as an independent company limited by guarantee with an independent board.
 The not-for-profit status facilitates unique collaborations with hospital-based principal investigators, individual researchers, medical schools and access to dedicated research precinct facilities and capabilities.

 Early phase clinical trials are a vital step in the process of bringing new medicines to the community.
 Every medicine sold over the counter or by prescription has undergone stringent clinical testing to ensure it is safe and effective, and it is this process that is undertaken at Nucleus Network.